vcflib/bio-vcf/README.md

   bio-vcf --eval 'rec.alt+"\t"+rec.info.dp+"\t"+rec.tumor.gq.to_s' < file.vcf
 ```

-In fact, if the result is an Array the output gets tab dilimited so
+In fact, if the result is an Array the output gets tab dilimited, so
 the nicer version is

 ```ruby